Harish-2502/CCC-Team-72/fission/README.md

 * "KUBECONFIG" environment variable set (see above)

-## Install Fission FaaS on the Cluster
+## Install Fission FaaS, Keda, and Redis on the Cluster

 ```shell
 export FISSION_VERSION='1.20.0'